reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 The Query object is of three variants - Native, String, and Criteria Query depending on the method of construction.
 Let us build a few queries for searching products:

 1. **NativeQuery** provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
-Here is a `nativeQuery` for searching products matching a particular manufacturer.
+Here is a `nativeQuery` for searching products matching a particular manufacturer:

 ```java
     QueryBuilder queryBuilder =